-In 2012, developers at Heroku invented the Twelve-Factor Methodology to help build scalable SAAS apps.
-The programmers that wrote these have developed and deployed thousands of apps and created this rule-book keeping the following goals in mind:
+In 2012, developers at Heroku invented the Twelve-factor app methodology to help build scalable SaaS apps.
+The programmers created this rule bookkeeping the following goals in mind:

 - To avoid the cost of software erosion